theRAPTLab/gsgo/docs/00-dev-log.md

 ## MAR 02 TUE - Baby steps to Multinet

+Ok, here we go with implementation on biphasic sleep day number 1!

+### 1. stub-in new phases

 I'm not sure exactly how this will get implemented, but as a first throwaway step let me just print something out on the client-side at the right time in the URSYS startup.

 * [x] has to execute after `UR/NET_CONNECT`, which is part of `PHASE_CONNECT`